-Vehicle Miles Traveled: Another Look at Our Evolving Behavior
+Vehicle Miles Traveled: The Latest Look at Our Evolving Behavior

 by Doug Short

 The Department of Transportation's Federal Highway Commission has released the latest report on Traffic Volume Trends, data through May.

 "Travel on all roads and streets changed by 2.0% (5.5 billion vehicle miles) for May 2016 as compared with May 2015."
 The less volatile 12-month moving average was up 0.17% month-over-month and 3.1% year-over-year.
 If we factor in population growth, the 12-month MA of the civilian population-adjusted data (age 16-and-over) is up 0.10% month-over-month and up 2.3% year-over-year.

 Here is a chart that illustrates this data series from its inception in 1971.
 It illustrates the "Moving 12-Month Total on ALL Roads," as the DOT terms it.
 As we can readily see, the Great Recession had a substantial impact on our driving habits.